top of page

 THE YOUNG MISSIONARIES WERE ABLE TO :

-• Distribution of food packages to 700 people, including orphans, people with disabilities, the most underprivileged, and the Mayan people.
+• Distribution of food packages to 700 people, including orphans, people with disabilities, the most vulnerable, and the Maya community

-• Donation of warm clothing to people in situations of precarity, the sick, and orphans, in a region where the climate is cold due to the altitude.
+• Donating warm clothing to people in need, the sick, and orphans in a region where the climate is cold due to the high altitude

-• Proclaiming the Gospel to the Mayan people.
+• Proclaiming the Gospel to the last remaining Maya people in the Chiapas region

-• Bringing the Gospel to the Mexican cartel.
+• Bringing the Gospel to members of the Mexican cartel

 CONCLUSION